Back to all guides

 Use one cue Choose tab, label, lace edge, or loose thread.
 Several cues make the flip feel busy and fragile.

 No-sew hinge Use a paper strip, book cloth, washi, or narrow adhesive along one side edge.
-Best for quick pages and first tests.
+Best for quick pages and first tests where a soft hinge matters more than a stitched finish.

 Fabric-to-paper strip Sew fabric to a thin paper strip, then glue the paper strip to the page.
 For thin bound notebooks, use this method to keep needle holes out of the journal page.